 The truth is that I’m just not that satisfied with this kind of high-key image, though.
 It’s useful and serves a purpose.
 When my friend Niki came to me and said she needed a portrait on a white background for a book, I knew how to do it.
 It’s a functional setup.

 You can also make it more of an artistic setup.
 Take a look at the Beauty/Portrait portfolio of Joel Grimes and you’ll see some very artistic high-key photos.
 He demonstrates this technique on a Kelby Training (now KelbyOne) class using very large shoot-through umbrellas on both sides and a large source for his key light.

 I’m tempted to try the same look using my white V-Flats as reflectors on both sides, but that’s for another day.
 Ultimately, you can be functional or artistic with high key images on a white seamless background.

 White is the New Black

 Funny thing about a white seamless background.
-It's only white if you light it.
-You can see that in the photos above, but as you can see below, white can also be black.
-Here's my first test shot from the last studio visit.
+It’s only white if you light it.
+You can see that in the photos above, but as shown below, white can also be black.
+Here’s my first test shot from the last studio visit.